-Red flag warnings as wildfires continue to burn
+California fires raging as red flag warnings spread across the West

 More fires in California

-On Sunday, Gov. Jerry Brown proclaimed a state of emergency in Butte County, in northern California, because of a wildfire.

-Officials ordered the evacuation of more than 300 homes in Butte County due to the fire, a spokeswoman for Cal Fire said.
+On Sunday, Gov. Jerry Brown proclaimed a state of emergency in Butte County in northern California.
+Officials had ordered the evacuation of more than 300 homes in the county, a spokeswoman for Cal Fire said.
 By Sunday evening approximately 4,000 people had been evacuated, according to the Cal Fire website.

-The blaze known as Wall Fire started Friday and by Sunday evening had burned 5,600 acres and was 25% contained, officials said.
+The blaze known as Wall Fire started Friday and by Monday morning had burned 5,600 acres and was 35% contained, officials with Cal Fire said.
+In San Luis Obispo County, more than 28,000 acres have been affected, with only 15 % of the fire contained.
+The fires in Santa Barbara County, meanwhile, have now spread to 10,800 acres, up from 7,800, and only 5 % of the blaze is contained.

 At least 17 structures, including homes, have been destroyed while five others were damaged, officials said.
 Cal Fire said 5,400 structures were threatened.